 Did You Know?

 Submitting fictitious receipts, reporting inaccurate mileage, falsifying who accompanied you to a meal and fabricating the business purpose of an expense are considered fraud.
-Follow the guidelines listed in the Business Travel Policy when submitting expenses for reimbursement and clearly document the nature of the business expenses.
+Follow the guidelines listed in the Employee Travel and Expense Policy when submitting expenses for reimbursement and clearly document the nature of the business expenses.